aefrank25/aefrank25/README.md

 # 👋 Hi, I’m Amy Frank (@aefrank25).

-I’m a **Master’s student in Business Analytics** at Arizona State University, specializing in **Cloud Computing and Tech Consulting**.
+I’m a **Master’s student in Information Systems** at University of Colorado Denver.
 My background in psychology and biological sciences gives me a unique perspective in applying analytics to solve complex challenges.

 ### 👀 Interests